Yeqzids/Yeqzids.GitHub.io/index.md

 #### My Name

-> Chinese names are written in surname-first order, and strictly speaking, this rule also applies to the corresponding names in English (however) Hence, my name should really be written as Ye Quanzhi, where Ye (pronounced as "Yeh") is my surname and Quanzhi (pronounced as Ch'üan Chih) is my given name.
+> Chinese names are written in surname-first order, and strictly speaking, this rule also applies to their English counterparts ([in accordance to P.R.
+China Standard GB/T 28039-2011](http://www.moe.gov.cn/ewebeditor/uploadfile/2015/01/13/20150113091249368.pdf); however, apart from usage in legal documents and media reports, in daily practice this rule has not been strictly observed).
+Hence, my name should really be written as Ye Quanzhi, where Ye (pronounced as "Yeh") is my surname and Quanzhi (pronounced as Ch'üan Chih) is my given name.

 > "Ye" means "leaf" in Chinese.
-The surname originated as a clan name after the [Duke of Ye](https://en.wikipedia.org/wiki/Duke_of_Ye), the Prime Minister of the State of Chu (today's lower Yangtze River area, including Shanghai) at about 500 BCE.
+Ye is also romanized "Yeh", "Yip", "Ip", "Jip" in different spelling systems and variety of spoken Chinese (e.g. Cantonese).
+The surname originated as a clan name after the [Duke of Ye](https://en.wikipedia.org/wiki/Duke_of_Ye), the Prime Minister of the [State of Chu](https://en.wikipedia.org/wiki/Chu_(state)) (today's lower Yangtze River area, including Shanghai) at circa 500 BCE.
+Confucius visited the Duke of Ye in 489 BCE, and their conversations were recorded in [The Analects](https://ctext.org/analects/zi-lu) (note that the title of the Duke was spelled as the Duke of She in The Analects).

-###### Last update: 2018 September 4
+###### Last update: 2018 September 5